yanesca/mbedtls/docs/architecture/threatmodel/mbed_crypto_threat_model.md

 # Mbed Crypto Threat Model

-The goal of this document is to facilitate discussions within the developer community about security requirements against Mbed Crypto and to enable communicating the provided security guarantees towards users of the library.
+This document describes the security guarantees of the Mbed Crypto library, enabling developers to understand the security threats the library expects to mitigate.
+The document considers both the legacy Mbed TLS Crypto API and the reference implementation the PSA Crypto API.

 Cryptography traditionally takes an attacker centric view of threat modeling.
 This seems to be the most natural approach for Mbed Crypto too.
 However, we